A2TC-YT/Tabbed-Out-AFK/README.md

 Once everything is installed.

-When you have installed everything you can open the Macro folder and start using the afk scripts
+ㅤWhen you have everything installed you can open the Macro folder and start using the afk scripts

 ## Credit
 ViGEmBus is available here for more info: